Animal Care and Use

 Institutional Animal Care & Use Committee (IACUC)

 The IACUC is responsible for ensuring compliance with the University's Policy on Animal Care and Use, as well as all applicable federal and state statutes and regulations.
-All research, training or teaching activities using vertebrate animals must be part of an approved Animal Use Protocol (AUP).
+All research, training or teaching activities using vertebrate animals must be part of an approved Animal Use Protocol (AUP, see Protocol Submissions).
 AUPs are not required for agricultural teaching applications involving the non-stressful observation of farm animals, demonstration of judging techniques, demonstration of accepted farm management practices, or normal use of farm animals in production.

 IACUC Meeting Schedule

-The IACUC meets on the first Friday of each month in the conference room at MLKG, unless otherwise noted.
+Protocols, including modifications, must be received by 9 a.m. on the first Friday of each month to be reviewed at that month's meeting.
 Investigators who have submitted protocols for review are encouraged to attend so they may be available to address any questions or concerns IACUC members may have pertaining to their research.
 Since the IACUC cannot approve protocols without a quorum (50% +1) of voting members, meetings may occasionally rescheduled.
 Contact the IACUC Program Manager to confirm the meeting date and location.

 Departures from the Guide